 - Message For Logged In Users: This content is displayed to logged in users (as long as Hide All For Logged In Users is not enabled).

 - Google reCAPTCHA Settings: When the Site Key and Secret Key fields are populated with valid reCAPTCHA keys, a reCAPTCHA anti-bot widget will be displayed on the Login and Forgot Password forms.
 Users will be required to validate that they are not bots to enable form submission.

-Also make sure that your login page is not cached.
-If you see redirect errors or users can’t sign in properly, check this first.
+Important: Make sure that your login page is not cached.
+If you see password reset errors, redirect errors or users can’t sign in properly, check this first.
 Your host may also have server-side caching enabled for your login page (WP Engine and Siteground are known to do this, as are many others), so check with them if you’re not sure.

 Overriding the login template

 For advanced developers, there’s a filter available to override the login template file with a file of your own.
 Here’s how you could replace the default template file with one in your child theme folder: